 Using Job Boards

-Over the last 10-15 years the job boards have put the newspaper adverts out of business.
-Yes, you still get a few roles advertised in some of the magazines and occasionally in the quality press but candidates don’t look there any more to find a new role.
-The days of the Telegraph and Times having 20-30 page jobs pages are in the distant past, so where should you be looking?
+There are something in the region of 4000 job boards active in the UK that seem to cover every manner of specialist vacancy and obscure sector you can think of!
+Over the last 10 years the job boards have put newspaper adverts out of business.
+Yes, you still get a few roles advertised in some of the magazines and occasionally in a newspaper but candidates don’t look there any more to find a new role.
+The days of the Telegraph and Times having 30 or more pages of jobs pages are in the distant past, so with 4000 sites where do you start?

 For a list of all UK job boards go to: www.onrec.com